thoni56/c-xrefactory/src/NOTES.md

 I also think that you could actually merge the struct definition with the typedef so that _strTdef.h_ would not be needed.
-But maybe this design is because _c_xref_ can only do its generation magic for struct's, not typedef's, but who knows.
+But maybe this design is because _c_xref_ can only do its generation magic for struct's, not typedef's, but who knows...